plastic-bottleneck/plastic-bottleneck/README.md

 > Plus Linux is a GNU free Linux distro which fits on a floppy disc!
 > It is build to be pretty small but usable for trying stuff out.
 > Currently it is on the LTS version of Linux 1.15.127.
+> Get [here](https://github.com/plastic-bottleneck/Plus-Linux) to Plus Linux!

 ![plus](https://github.com/plastic-bottleneck/Plus-Linux/blob/main/src/Plus-Linux.png)